The Importance Of Black Tech Investors And Black-Led Venture Capital Funds: Black Tech Nation Ventures Is Holding The Pen To Write A New Story

 Why is it important to have Black venture capitalists?

 Invention and innovation drive the U.S. economy.
-Venture capital drives the commercialization of that innovation.
-Successful commercialization results in wealth creation opportunities for the innovators and for the funders of that innovation (Harvard Business Review’s “A VC’s Guide to Top Black Founders,” 2021).
+The venture capital ecosystem drives the commercialization of that innovation.
+Successful commercialization results in wealth creation opportunities for the innovators and for the venture partners of that innovation (Harvard Business Review’s “A VC’s Guide to Top Black Founders,” 2021).

-- Access to venture capital is particularly important for founders of color who may not have the network of connections to source capital from friends and family (The Garage, 2021).
-The lack of diversity in venture capital impacts the founders who get funded and thus the types of business that are launched and that succeed.
+- Access to venture capital is particularly important for people of color who may not have the network of connections to source capital from friends and family (The Garage, 2021).
+The lack of diversity in venture capital impacts the founders who get funded and thus the types of early-stage startups that are launched and that succeed.

 Both established funds and emerging managers will seek to capture these investment opportunities.
 The most successful ones will accomplish the following:

-- Acknowledge and eliminate the risk of unconscious bias that restricts restricting the funding made available to Black and diverse founders .
+- Acknowledge and eliminate the risk of unconscious bias that restricts the funding made available to Black and diverse founders.

 - Neutralize the mismatch in pattern recognition built around a history of advancing solutions from non-diverse founders for non-diverse markets (resulting in an increasingly more diverse market).

-- Change the correlations in funding from aligning with race, gender, and where the founders went to school to aligning with fund values and the central question of, “Does this company fit our values and can it deliver compelling financial returns for all parties involved?”
+- Change the correlations in funding from aligning with race, gender and school affiliation to aligning with fund values and the central question of, “Does this company fit our values and can it deliver compelling financial returns for all parties involved?”

-How does //BTN Ventures fit into this story?
+How does Black Tech Nation Ventures fit into this story?

-//BTN Ventures, a majority Black-owned venture fund, is well on its way to achieving several of its major goals.
+//BTN Ventures, a majority Black-owned venture fund based in Pittsburgh, Pennsylvania, is well on its way to achieving several of its major goals.
 Over halfway to its $25 million first close, its investor base currently has as many Black investors as it does non-Black investors.
 Its deal pipeline comprises several “return the fund” caliber companies led by Black and diverse founders.
-It is exercising intentionality in building out its team of professional service providers to ensure they have Black or diverse team members.
+It is exercising intentionality in building out its team of professional service providers to ensure they have Black or diverse team members, like the LatinX community.

-//BTN Ventures’ aspiration is to democratize the access to capital and disrupt the trends in venture capital that have traditionally excluded Black and underrepresented founders.
-Leveraging a nationally relevant community organizations (Black Tech Nation) with a top quartile performing venture fund (Birchmere Ventures) positions //BTN Ventures to achieve its goal of “Profits and Purpose without Compromise”.
+//BTN Ventures’ aspiration is to democratize access to capital and disrupt the trends in venture capital that have traditionally excluded Black and underrepresented founders.
+Leveraging a nationally relevant community organization (Black Tech Nation) with a top quartile performing venture fund (Birchmere Ventures) positions //BTN Ventures to achieve its goal of “Profits and Purpose without Compromise.”